TinoTano/Personal_Research/README.md

 The common **Trees** used in videogames are the *BSP tree, Octree and k-d tree* for 3D games and *Quadtree* for 2D games.

+In this research i want to focus on 2D games so i'll talk about **Quadtrees**.

 ## Quadtree

 Quadtree is a tree data structure used to divide a 2D space into 4 nodes(childs) and recursively subdivide each child node into 4 more.
 It's an extended version of **Binary tree** or a two-dimensional analog of **Octree**.